Introduction

 Pos. | Spare Part No | Name |

-Never replace factory solder joints with any other type of joint.
+Never replace factory soldered connections with any other type of connection.

 NOTE: To prevent the risk of corrosion, remove all traces of flux.

-Soldered joints require especially careful preparation.
+Soldered joints require particularly careful preparation.
 It is extremely important that the surfaces to be joined are precisely aligned and that a clean, bare metal surface is prepared at the joint.

 Adhesive joints

-Bonding technology is increasingly used in the automotive industry.
+Gluing technology is increasingly used in the automotive industry.
 Some areas of the body are affected more and more.
-All adhesive joints during the repair process must be restored.
+All adhesive joints must be restored during the repair process.

 - When using adhesives or sealants, always follow the manufacturer's instructions.